 The Formstack Objects will need to have Public Read Only access set in Salesforce sharing settings.
 This can be done by navigating to Setup > Security > Sharing Settings.

-In order to make our forms available for the community users, we will need to set some of the Formstack objects to be Public Read Only.
+In order to make our forms available for the community users, we will need to set the Default External Access for some of the Formstack objects to be Public Read Only.

 Here are the objects: